Table of Contents

 During discussion with your doctor, a laparoscopy (keyhole procedure) may be advised to visualize both inguinal openings.
-This is because there is a proportion of patients who have a concurrent patent opening and tract on the other side of the tummy.
+This is because there is a proportion (8 – 20%) of patients who have a concurrent patent opening and tract on the other side of the tummy, but have not manifested as a hernia yet (Reference, Staerkle, 2020).
 A laparoscopic herniotomy can be performed if there is bilateral hernias.
 The patient is put under general anaesthesia and keyhole incisions are made to insert the laparoscopic instruments.
 The opening(s) in the tummy is then repaired.
 The laparoscopic instruments are removed and the wounds are closed with absorbable stitches.

-If there are reasons against a laparoscopic hernia repair, the operation can be performed via an open technique.
+If there are reasons against a laparoscopic hernia repair, the operation can be performed via an open technique (Reference: Esposito, 2012).
 The patient is put under general or regional anaesthesia.
 A groin skin incision is made, the opening and tract are repaired.
 The wound is closed with absorbable stitches.
 Local anaesthesia is given in both techniques to ensure a painless recovery.